SolCharms/Betelgeuse/README.md

 FIDA: 2,400,000 resulting from 1:2 Token Swap Ratio with USDC which is just 2.4 to a human from one PDA to another (lister's to purchaser's)

-SCRAP: 4000 resulting from the 300:1 Token Swap Ratio with USDC which is just 4 to a human from purchaser to lister (direct deposit).
+SCRAP: 4000 resulting from the 300:1 Token Swap Ratio with USDC which is just 4 to a human from purchaser to lister (direct transfer).

 And that's it.